msmolyakov/paddle/README.md

 ### What next?

-See tests in `e2e` package in the Paddle repository for examples how to use Paddle.
+See tests in [e2e](https://github.com/msmolyakov/paddle/tree/master/src/test/java/im/mak/paddle/e2e) package in the repository for examples how the Paddle can be used.

+[paddle-example](https://github.com/msmolyakov/paddle-example) - project boilerplate with example of dApp and tests with Paddle.